Jayansh21/testHealthrepo/README.md

 | **Supabase** | Authentication & database management |
 | **Other Libraries** | Additional technologies for smooth app performance |

-## Installation
+## ⚡ Installation & Setup

-To run this project locally, follow these steps:
+Follow these simple steps to run the project on your local machine:

 1. **Clone the repository**
     ```bash